David-Reset/Concrete-Structures-Constructability-Framework/tools/entry-quality-rubric.md

 - **Threshold bands** — the design guidance, at least the bands themselves.
 - **Applicability — where it applies** — the conditions under which the entry is relevant.

-Everything else is **optional** and strengthens the entry rather than being required: Background, Evidence basis, Evidence support (Low / Medium / High), Location (the region the evidence came from), Recommended actions, supporting or example images, search keywords, element and lifecycle-stage tags, and related-entry links.
+Everything else is **optional** and strengthens the entry rather than being required: Background, Evidence basis, Evidence support (Established / Directional / Indicative / Reasoned), Location (the region the evidence came from), Recommended actions, supporting or example images, search keywords, element and lifecycle-stage tags, and related-entry links.

 ---